Learning how to deal with T-junctions – emerging to the left & right

 Look for signs that may indicate a speed limit change on the new road.
 If you see a national speed limit sign (white with black diagonal stripe) and the road you intend on joining is single carriageway, the speed limit is 60 mph.

-When entering a high speed road, following vehicles can catch up quickly.
-As soon as entering the new road, check your interior mirror and apply the accelerator accordingly and use block gears for example 1 to 3 or 2 to 4 or 3 to 5 you would pick the speed more faster.
+When entering a high-speed road, following vehicles can catch up quickly.
+As soon as you enter the new road, check your interior mirror and apply the accelerator accordingly and use block gears (for example 1 to 3 or 2 to 4 or 3 to 5) so you can pick up speed faster.

 Essentially this is all to do with clutch control.
 If you need to stop at the junction, select first gear and apply the handbrake.
 Then find the clutch bite point and give a little gas (accelerator).
 If you don’t find the bite point, the car will roll backwards regardless of how much gas you apply once the handbrake has been released.